pan-training/pan-training.github.io/docs/educational_videos.md

 title: Eduational Videos
 ---

+You may be considering including video content in your course but you are unsure how much work this represents.
+The following will attempt to answer those questions and help you if you chose to try and make one.

 Educational videos can be more or less boiled down to two types:

 ### 1. Recorded presentation style